Special Diabetes Program

-Currently, the House and Senate are circulating letters that demonstrate support for the SDP.
-Thanks to bipartisan leadership from Congressional Diabetes Caucus Co-Chairs Representative Diana DeGette (D-CO) and Representative Tom Reed (R-NY), and Senate Diabetes Caucus Co-Chairs Senator Susan Collins (R-ME) and Senator Jeanne Shaheen (D-NH) for championing efforts that culminated in 378 U.S. Representatives and 68 U.S. Senators signing letters to Congressional leadership in support of continued funding support for the SDP would ensure that important diabetes research continues and enable the exploration of new scientific opportunities.
+Thanks to Congressional Diabetes Caucus Co-Chairs Representative Diana DeGette (D-CO) and Representative Tom Reed (R-NY), and Senate Diabetes Caucus Co-Chairs Senator Susan Collins (R-ME) and Senator Jeanne Shaheen (D-NH) for championing efforts that culminated in 378 U.S. Representatives and 68 U.S. Senators signing letters to Congressional leadership in support of continued funding support for the SDP.
+This bipartisan will ensure critical T1D research continues.

 Why the SDP renewal is essential